swiss-art-research-net/crmaaa/README.md

 ## CRM Art and Architectural Argumentation Repository Description ##

+### This repository is now superceded by https://github.com/swiss-art-research-net/aaao.
+CRMaaa has become AAAo and is developed, as of version 2.0, in the new repository.
+The present repository will no longer be updated.
+Please follow the link to the new repository to get all future updates to this ontology. ###

 This repository exists to provide a point of access for users to download the stable releases of the CRM Art and Architectural Argumentation ontology (CRMaaa).

 This repository is maintained through a collaboration between: